The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 ## URL Address Aliases
 There will be added support for OpenAlias, and such URLs as http://dccpool.us.to will get the TXT record, and return `oa1:dcc recipient_address=fd394f214e71e4aaf995914207d44181ca9e92c2f508afadf06d367f06151f84;`

+## Deluges
+The implementation of a filesharing system, similar to torrent.
+[See here for more details](./FileSharing.md).

 <hr>

 # Condensing